Cheap Forklift Warning Lights Could be Incredibly Expensive

 Let’s break down the ways you can avoid the “bargain” light that could cost you plenty.

-If workers rely on them, they have to work every day, all day for many years.
+If workers rely on them, forklift warning lights must work every day, all day for many years.
+They must be reliable, bright and long-lasting.
 Since warehouse employees rely on them to see lifts before they arrive, dim, cheap lights that won’t last may actually make your forklifts less safe.

 What do you look for?

-Don’t sacrifice on the critical lux rating – it’s what makes a light crisp and visible
+Don’t sacrifice on lux rating: it’s what makes a light crisp and visible

 - Lux rating: The purpose of these lights is to be seen, which means that their intensity is critical – and that’s measured by lux, which is the amount of perceivable light projected onto a surface.
 A forklift spotlight with less than 900 lux won’t be as intense, bright and visible as those with at least that much.
 The market is full of lights that range from a low end of 110 lux, and plenty of mid-range products in the 500-700 range.
 Don’t sacrifice on this critical specification.